ThinkUpLLC/makerbase/README.md

 Note: If makerbase.dev doesn't resolve, make sure the following line is in your host computer's /etc/hosts file:

     192.168.56.101 default makerbase.dev www.makerbase.dev

+Use the code editor and git client of your choice on your host machine.
+Edit files in the makerbase directory.

+## Tools

 Adminer database admin: